Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Establishing an effective way to generate leads is essential to your business.
 You need to be bringing in new customers; however, it’s also important to make sure you’re captivating your current audience, your existing customers.

 There are brands that do this extremely well, like Apple, causing buyers to line up outside their stores when a new product is released.
-Other brands, like Blockbuster, folded when competitors came along – partly because they failed to innovate and partly because they didn’t master customer retention and loyalty.
+Other brands, like Blockbuster, folded when competitors came along – partly because they failed to innovate and partly because they didn’t master customer loyalty and retention.

 What are you doing to establish customer loyalty?
 Here’s how you ensure your customers stay committed to your brand.

-Customers who are loyal are raving fans for your brand.
+Customers who are raving fans for your brand are essential for creating new leads backed by customer loyalty and retention.
 But before you can turn your target demographic into raving fans, you need to make sure your internal team is in love with your product, service and company at large.
 How do you get your customers to feel like they’re truly part of your company’s mission?
 How do you entice a large group of people to feel not only happy, but thrilled to come to work every day?

 It’s not enough to tell your employees they matter; you have to find ways to actively show them they’re important.
 Seems simple, right?
 Yet many business owners get so caught up in providing value to their customers that they lose sight of what matters to their employees.